 4. Automation: Automation is a key feature of digital clienteling.
 Automated emails, chatbots, and personalized product recommendations are common tools used to engage with customers.

-5. Scalability: Digital clienteling can be more scalable because it leverages automation and data analysis to reach a large customer base efficiently.
+5. Scalability: Digital clienteling can be more scalable because it leverages automation and data analysis to reach a large customer base efficiently, but with a personalized message.

 6. Real-time communication: It allows for real-time communication with customers through chat features, instant messaging, and personalized notifications.